Differential privacy with partial knowledge: Passive vs. active attackers

+The proof of this equivalence is the same as in~\cite[Lemma~1]{meiser2018tight}, which makes it explicit that APKDP is the same as NP in its reformulation in~\cite{bassily2013coupled}.
+As shown in~\cite{tschantz2017differential}, APKDP and DP coincide whenever the attacker has full knowledge (when $B=D_{-i}$).

+With APKDP, a fixed part of the distribution can be arbitrarily determined.
+In Example~\ref{ex:thresholding}, this corresponds to the attacker controlling some percentage of voters.
+Such an active attacker can simply add many fake ``Yes'' votes to the database to reach the threshold of 100, rendering the thresholding pointless. $\mecha$ then becomes a simple counting query without providing privacy.
+With high probability, everybody votes ``No'', and the only uncertainty left is over the attacker's target.

+In addition to modeling an active attacker, APKDP can also be used in scenarios where $\theta$ is unknown, but can be \emph{approximated}.
+The ``partial knowledge'' can represent the error between the true distribution and the approximation and if APKDP is satisfied, then the privacy property also holds for the true database.

-This formulation makes it explicit that APK-DP is the same as noiseless privacy~\cite{bhaskar2011noiseless}, in its reformulation in~\cite{bassily2013coupled}.
-One important thing to note is that in this context, explicitly modeling the background knowledge by a family of functions $Z$ is not necessary.
-We can simply condition each probability distribution $\theta$ by the value of each possible background knowledge function $\zeta$, and obtain an equivalent definition.
+Note that in this context, explicitly modeling the background knowledge $\hatB$ is technically not necessary.
+Instead, we could simply create a new family of probability distributions $\Theta'$ by conditioning each $\tit$ by the value of each possible $\hatB$.
+We make this background knowledge explicit instead, so APKDP is easier to compare with PPKDP, defined in the next section.